Barcaaaa/Barcaaaa.github.io/_pages/about.md

 🌈 I am a Ph.D. student at the School of Informatics, at Xiamen University, China, supervised by Professor Yanyun Qu (曲延云教授).
 I received the M.S. degree in Department of Mechanical Engineering from Taiwan University, China, in 2019, supervised by Professor Han-Pang Huang (黄漢邦教授).

-🏳️‍🌈 My research interests include, but are not limited to: **Computer Vision** (3D computer vision, image semantic segmentation, point cloud semantic segmentation), **Machine Learning** (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
-Recently, I have focused on 3D domain adaptation and 3D domain generalization.
-If you are interested in my research or have any use cases that you want to share, feel free to contact me!
+🏳️‍🌈 My research interests include, but are not limited to: Computer Vision (3D computer vision, image and point cloud semantic segmentation), Machine Learning (weakly-supervised learning, semi-supervised learning, unsupervised learning, transfer learning).
+Recently, I have focused on **3D domain adaptation and 3D domain generalization**.
+If you are interested in my research or have any use cases that you want to share, feel free to contact me! (📧: wuyao@stu.xmu.edu.cn)

 _______________________________________________________________________________________________________
 <h3>